Black leaders in Tulsa are outraged by Trump’s planned rally during a pandemic

 African American leaders in Tulsa have planned two days of socially distanced outdoor festivities for Juneteenth, Turner said, and many plan to avoid Trump’s rally and protests outside the arena.
 Historian J. Kavin Ross, a photojournalist who has documented stories of people who survived the race massacre, said the rally could further divide the city along racial lines.

 “We know he is coming to divide us,” Ross said.
 “I think Donald Trump’s visits to hot racial hotbeds around the country are obviously a direct and deliberate attempt to rally up his base.
 That is not needed at this time when we are dealing with unemployment.
 It’s the wrong time because of Juneteenth.
-It’s the wrong time because it’s the 99th observation of the Tulsa Massacre and it’s the wrong time because we are in the midst of covid.”
+It’s the wrong time because it’s the 99th observation of the Tulsa Massacre, and it’s the wrong time because we are in the midst of covid.”

-Oklahoma has recorded more than 9,354 confirmed cases of the novel coronavirus and 366 deaths.
-Tulsa County has recorded 1,945 confirmed coronavirus cases, including a record-high 96 cases on Wednesday.
+Oklahoma has recorded more than 9,706 confirmed cases of the novel coronavirus and 367 deaths.
+Tulsa County has recorded 2,070 confirmed coronavirus cases, including a high mark of 96 cases Wednesday.
 There have been 65 deaths.

-The state has not lifted its prohibition on mass gatherings, and Health Department Director Bruce Dart this week recommended that Trump’s rally be postponed until case numbers decline.
+The state has not lifted its prohibition on mass gatherings, and Health Department Director Bruce Dart this week recommended Trump’s rally be postponed until case numbers decline.

 Tulsa Mayor G.T.
 Bynum (R) said Wednesday that he would welcome Trump at the airport but would not attend his rally.

-Tulsa residents and business owners, concerned about the potential for a large outbreak of coronavirus at the rally, have sued the venue manager, attempting to block the event unless it is held in accordance with social distancing guidelines from the Centers for Disease Control and Prevention.
-A Tulsa County judge on Tuesday denied the request for a temporary injunction, but the decision was appealed to the Oklahoma Supreme Court, which heard arguments in the case Thursday and was expected to rule Friday.
+Tulsa residents and business owners, concerned about the potential for a large outbreak of the coronavirus at the rally, have sued the venue manager, attempting to block the event unless it is held in accordance with social distancing guidelines from the Centers for Disease Control and Prevention.
+A Tulsa County judge on Tuesday denied the request for a temporary injunction, and the decision was appealed to the Oklahoma Supreme Court, which also rejected the appeal Friday.

 In Tulsa County, 7.2 percent of covid deaths are black patients, while 35.5 percent are white, according to the Tulsa County Health Department.
 Nationwide stats show black people are disproportionately affected.